 Knowing how to code is critical to becoming a successful data scientist.
 From scripts for cleaning and assembling data to data visualization to model fitting and machine learning, you will have to use code for some parts of your job.
 Excel (and other GUI-driven applications) are great tools, but they are complementary skills, not substitutes!

-Once you convince yourself that learning to code is critical, start with python2.
-I recommend learning python from two distinct perspectives - Data Analysis and Software Engineering.
+Once you convince yourself that learning to code is critical, start with python2Or R but probably python if you want to work in tech.
+I recommend learning python from two distinct perspectives – Data Analysis and Software Engineering.
 Most aspiring DS’s will likely download a book about Data Analysis in Python or perhaps take online courses.
 Luckily there is no shortage of good content.
-Don’t stress much over which is the best one - remember to think in terms of piles not individual sources of knowledge.
+Don’t stress much over which is the best one – remember to think in terms of piles not individual sources of knowledge.
 Pick one and work through the first few chapters which tend to cover basic concepts.
 Then download some datasets and hack on them using what you learned.
 Next, choose another book or course and repeat.
 Do this a few times and you will notice where the overlap is.
 Then you can start getting into the later chapters where content tends to diverge.
 Just make sure you have locked in the basics.

 As a data scientist, you will code differently than your software engineering counterparts.
 It’s important that you focus on learning the skills that will help you most while avoiding going down a computer-science rabbit-hole of traditional software engineering skills.
 As a data scientist, I recommend focusing on: